Oak Class – Reception

 Teaching Assistants

-Mrs Miles will cover Oak class for Mrs Parker’s PPA every other Friday.
+Mrs Moss will cover Oak class for Mrs Parker’s PPA every other Wednesday.